 To New York.
 Just writing that seems absolutely insane.

 Last year was my senior year of high school.
-By May first, I had decided on a college.
-I had even made a draft of a post to announce where I would be moving (SoCal!) .
-And then I got a call about a waitlist, and suddenly I wasn’t going to college in the fall.
-I wasn’t moving to California at the end of the summer.
-Instead, I was in limbo.
+The stars aligned, I saw the light, and took a gap year.
 As many longtime readers know, I’ve spent the past 8 years going to and working at a camp in Vermont.
-So I did that until the end of the summer, and then I went home and started my gap year.
+So I did that until the end of the summer, and then I went home and embarked on figuring out what I wanted to do for a whole entire year.

 I didn’t know what I was doing, or even what I wanted to be doing.
 I worked a lot, at a lovely little boutique near where I live (which if you’re ever in New Hampshire, you should definitely check out!).
 I wrote more posts for this blog than I ever had before.
 I started doing informational interviews and doing scary things like sending off resumes, looking at openings in LinkedIn, and trying to find something to do during my year.